intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RSWG chairs as to what procedural actions are required.

 Appeals of RSAB decisions shall be made to the IAB and should be made within thirty (30) days of public notice of the relevant RSAB decision (typically, when minutes are posted).
-The appeals body shall decide whether a process failure occurred and what if any corrective action should take place.
+The IAB shall decide whether a process failure occurred and what if any corrective action should take place.

 NOTE: This section is intended to address
 [ISSUE #16](https://github.com/intarchboard/program-rfced-future/issues/16) and